idealparable/BibleQ/BibleIsAntiSlavery.md

 Don't covet.
 I'll quote it in a bit since "slave" is in it.
 But this one is a serious imposition, but also internal and difficult to prove.
 They might be annoyed by it, if they really like them some coveting, but if they don't act on it by stealing and so on, they could tolerate it being in the rules and trying to hide their coveting.

-/Exo 20:17 -
+<blockquote><span class="bbq">/Exo 20:17 -
-“You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife or his male slave or his female slave or his ox or his donkey or anything that belongs to your neighbor.”/
+“You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife or his male slave or his female slave or his ox or his donkey or anything that belongs to your neighbor.”/</span></blockquote>

 This one our typical skeptics like to use to try to claim that women and ebeds and amahs are "things" or "livestock" (as THIS skeptic DID use!).
 Of course, this just begs the question.